Jump to content

 But the air was full of sound

 You just have to include this one on the list.
 No matter where your journey may take you, if you’re on a journey this is your song.
-Telling a story and with a distinct beginning, middle, and end along with a tempo that matches a quick hiking pace surprisingly well, if you tend to get songs stuck in your head before a trip and are almost to the trailhead to start a multi-day trip, this is never a bad choice to listen to last.
+Telling a story and with a distinct beginning, middle, and end along with a tempo that matches a quick hiking pace surprisingly well, if you tend to get songs stuck in your head before a trip and are almost to the trailhead to start a multi-day trip, A Horse with No Name is never a bad choice to listen to last.

 Hiking Song Playlist and Classics